Rainy day activities in Amsterdam

 Take a canal cruise

-Created in the 17th century to keep the sea at bay, Amsterdam’s UNESCO protected canal belt is the quintessential picture postcard version of the city – and it doesn’t need to be a dry day to enjoy a canal cruise.
-In fact, touring the city’s waterways in a cosy glass-ceilinged boat is one of the very best ways to see the sights in wet weather, and you’ll learn lots of fascinating facts along the way.
-There are many different canal cruises to choose from, from hop-on-hop-off sightseeing tours to atmospheric candlelit evening cruises.
-Find out more about Amsterdam canal cruises and book your trip online.
+Created in the 17th century to keep the sea at bay, Amsterdam’s UNESCO-protected canal belt is the quintessential picture postcard version of the city – and it doesn’t need to be a dry day to enjoy a canal cruise.
+In fact, touring the city’s waterways in a cosy glass-ceilinged boat is one of the best ways to see the sights in wet weather, and you’ll learn lots of fascinating facts along the way.
+There are many different canal cruises, from hop-on-hop-off sightseeing tours to atmospheric candlelit evening cruises.

 Immerse yourself in science

-Wet weather is no match for NEMO Science Museum; Amsterdam’s iconic green-clad science centre located amidst the city’s Eastern Docklands.
-The ideal place to keep kids entertained on a rainy day, this huge, interactive museum has five floors of continuously updated exhibitions, theatre performances, films, workshops and demonstrations.
+Wet weather is no match for NEMO Science Museum, Amsterdam’s iconic green-clad science centre in the city’s Eastern Docklands.
+The ideal place to keep kids entertained on a rainy day, this vast, interactive museum has five floors of continuously updated exhibitions, theatre performances, films, workshops and demonstrations.
 Playful installations help kids and big kids alike smell, hear, feel and see how the world works – and you might even learn something hopeful about the weather outside.

 Explore an indoor market